Ursula Schleicher

-Ursula Schleicher (born 15 May 1933) is a German Christian Social Union in Bavaria politician and harpist who served two terms in the Bundestag from 1972 to 1980 and five terms in the European Parliament between 1979 and 2004.
+Ursula Schleicher (15 May 1933 – 18 June 2026) was a German Christian Social Union in Bavaria politician and harpist who served two terms in the Bundestag from 1972 to 1980 and five terms in the European Parliament between 1979 and 2004.
 She served as state chair of the Paneuropean Union in Bavaria between 1988 and 1994 before becoming its deputy federal chair in 1995 and was a Vice-President of the European Parliament from 1994 to 1999.
 Schleicher was appointed Commander of the Order of Merit of the Italian Republic, the Bavarian Order of Merit and the Grand Cross of Merit of the Order of Merit of the Federal Republic of Germany in 2001.

 Early life

-Schleicher was born in Aschaffenburg, Lower Franconia, Germany, on 15 May 1933.
+Schleicher was born in Aschaffenburg, Gau Main Franconia, Germany, on 15 May 1933.
 She is one of six children to the dermatologist Adolf Schleicher, and his wife Marielies Schleicher, a Member of the Landtag of Bavaria for the Christian Social Union in Bavaria (CSU) from 1962 to 1974.
 Schleicher is the great-granddaughter of the Aschaffenburg industrialist Philipp Dessauer.
 She enrolled at secondary school in her hometown and graduated in 1952 when she passed her Abitur.
 Schleicher worked as an au pair in Verona, Italy, where she learnt Italian and learnt to play the piano.
 From 1953 to 1957, she studied cultural sciences and medicine at Goethe University Frankfurt in Frankfurt and then majored in the harp during her music degree at a music school in Munich between 1957 and 1961.